 Change in fair value of derivative liabilities consists of the change in fair value of our contingent put option liability.
 We classify derivative liabilities as a liability on our condensed consolidated balance sheets that we remeasure to fair value at each reporting date.
-We recognize changes in the fair value of the derivative liabilities as a component of other income (expense) in our condensed consolidated statements of operations and comprehensive loss.
-The contingent put option liability related to the 2021 Loan Agreement was extinguished in August 2022 in connection with the paydown and termination of the corresponding term loan.
+We recognize changes in the fair value of the derivative liabilities as a component of other (expense) income, net in our condensed consolidated statements of operations and comprehensive loss.
 Upon entering into the 2022 Term Loan Agreements, we bifurcated a contingent put option derivative liability related to the acceleration clause triggered upon an event of default.
-At June 30, 2023, the contingent put option liability is listed as a derivative liability on our condensed consolidated balance sheet.
+At June 30, 2024, the contingent put option liability is listed as a derivative liability on our condensed consolidated balance sheet.